clhoultby/c3-last-titain/location_city_oma.md

 All three nations have a presence in the Glass Embassy.
 Embassy resembles a fortifide mansion.

 ## Ibian post is a post service syndicate

+## Safra
+Owner of Discount potions and scrolls